-In the spirit of the 12 Days of Christmas, I have a dozen tried-and-true selling ideas for the holiday season.
+In the spirit of “The Twelve Days of Christmas,” I have a dozen tried-and-true selling ideas for the holiday season.
 These are 12 of the most effective plans, strategies, and tactics we’ve seen BookBaby authors use to hit it big at the cash register.
+Of course, this means you have to have your book ready for the market by the end of the summer, along with your author platform — including social media accounts, your author website, Amazon profile, and all your marketing materials.
+Only then can you truly launch into the holidays with a winning book promotion plan.

 #1: Make a timeline

 On the first day of Holiday selling, you need a timeline.
 Writers hear all the time that creating a book is a marathon and not a sprint.
 Guess what?
 It’s the same for holiday sales.
 And time is on your side: Self-published authors have a HUGE advantage with the holiday calendar.
-Turn on the TV right now and you’ll see Black Friday sales all over the place.
+Turn on the TV in November and you’ll see Black Friday sales all over the place.
 In December it’ll be even louder with Cyber Monday and all the rest.
-As Santa gets ready to jump into the sled, it’s all about last minute shopping.
+As Santa gets ready to jump into the sled, it’s all about last-minute shopping.

 Meanwhile you get to sit back and consider YOUR calendar, because if you plan this right, your best sales could come AFTER the 25th (or your given holiday).
-With people getting new reading devices, Amazon gift cards – and gift cards you market – you should see sales coming in for your books throughout January.
+With people getting new reading devices, Amazon gift cards, and gift cards you market, you could see sales coming in for your books throughout January.

 Pre-Thanksgiving through Black Friday